LucasGallone/ODR-DabMux-Generator/README.md

 This is an HTML generator to easily create the configuration file of a DAB+ multiplex with all settings, including the services list, which can then be used by `odr-dabmux` from Opendigitalradio.

+You can export your configuration in either .info or .mux format.

 The purpose is to simplify the creation of the configuration file, to automate the assignment of the ECC and LIC values ​​by choosing the country and language of each of your services (Rather than looking for this information in the